cap-js/docs/guides/data-privacy/introduction.md

 @PersonalData.DataSubjectRole: '<Role>'
 ```

 Can be added to `@PersonalData.EntitySemantics: 'DataSubject'`.
-It is a user-chosen string specifying the role name to use.
+It's a user-chosen string specifying the role name to use.
 If omitted, the default is the entity name.
-Use case is similar to providing user-friendly labels for the UI, although in this case there is no i18n.
+Use case is similar to providing user-friendly labels for the UI, although in this case there's no i18n.

 In our model, we can add the `DataSubjectRole` as follows: